 This rigorous course investigates the structure and function of the human body under normal conditions.
 It involves an in-depth study of tissues and the body systems (Skeletal, Muscular, Nervous, Cardiovascular, Respiratory, Digestive, Excretory, Immune, Reproductive) and how they play a role in maintaining homeostasis.
 Various diseases pertaining to each body system will also be discussed.
 STEM practices and science literacy skills will be regularly incorporated into this course through the use of lab activities involving students comparing, integrating and evaluating scientific information such as case studies, health journals, and data.
 Students will communicate their findings through discussions and assessments.
-Students in this course should be independent, highly motivated conceptual learners with a good work ethic.
-This course is strongly recommended for those students planning to take Advanced Placement Biology or who are interested in pursuing a career in nursing or any other health care profession.
 Dissections are an integral part of this course.